davidsmith1993/Data_Incubator_capstone/README.md

 A number of models were run on some features from the comments themselves.
 A random forest regression was selected as the best scoring model.

 ## Random Forest Regression DI.py
+Final model created to predict comment score.
+More information can be seen st https://davidsmith-capstone.herokuapp.com/model_fits

 # Plots
 ## Plots.py
+Generates plots showing score within subreddits by religion and political affiliation
 ## Word Freq.py
+Plots showing the most frequent words for top and bottom scoring comments

 ## Histogram of Score.py
+Generate Basic plots looking at the distribution on the score

 ## Deployable model.py
+The random forest regression model used at https://davidsmith-capstone.herokuapp.com/deployed